shyye/jaex4-java-fundamentals-control-flow/README.md

-# Java Template
+# Java Control Flow

 ## Learning Objectives
-- Example learning objective
+- Use conditional statements to control the logical flow of an application

 ## Set up instructions
 - Fork this repository and clone the forked version to your machine